 - these are traits recognised and valued by some insurance providers, including ourselves, who are able to offer discounts to customers who are also members of a recognised caravanning club – such as the Caravan Club or the Camping and Caravanning Club;

-- insurers are taking on the risk of loss or damage to your touring caravan and its contents;
+- insurers are taking on the risk of loss, theft or damage to your towing caravan and its contents;

 - the more you are able to mitigate those risks, the fewer are there for the insurer to cover, and so a reduced rate of premiums may be charged;

-- fitting safer and more secure locks on doors and windows might be a good place to start, but whilst you are about it, why not also look at immobilisation devices such as hitchlocks and wheel clamps (which may be required by your insurer in any case), and motion-detecting intruder alarms;
+- fitting safer and more secure locks on doors and windows might be a good place to start, but whilst you are about it, why not also look at immobilisation devices such as hitchlocks and wheel clamps (which may be required by your insurer in any case), and motion-detecting intruder alarms to reduce any chances of theft;

 - some security measures may be for your own personal safety, too – fire alarms and carbon monoxide detectors are just two such devices which spring immediately to mind;